AliceLR/megazeux/testworlds/README.md

 This folder contains a set of worlds that test various aspects of MZX and particularly Robotic that can be determined to be correct or incorrect from within MegaZeux itself.
-Run the full sequence of tests with `run.sh`.
+Run the full sequence of tests with `run.sh`, or use the `make test` rule.

+This system currently requires an `mzxrun` executable in the parent directory.
+Currently, the only applicable target architectures are `win64`, `win32`, and `unix-devel`.
+These tests will NOT WORK with any other architecture!

 ## Conventions